po1sigala/live/01-Class-Content/12-SQL/README.md

 ### Git Guide

-Refer to the Git Guide to review the git concept for this unit.
-Watch the `📹 Git Guide` video for an additional walkthrough of the git concept.
+Refer to the Git Guide to review the Git concept for this unit.
+Watch the `📹 Git Guide` video for an additional walkthrough of the Git concept.

   * 📖 [Git Guide: Git Cherry-Pick](./01-Activities/27-Evr_Git-Cherry-Picking/README.md)